gustavopinto/gustavopinto.github.com/_pages/students.md

 I am continuously looking for good people to join my research group, at all levels: undergraduate students (urop), M.S students, Ph.D. students, Postdocs, or research programmers.
 Read more [here](/pos-graduacao) if interested.

+UPDATE: I recently accepted a position in the industry, so my time became even scarse.
+If you _really_ want to work with me, please make sure you can conduct most your work in an independent manner.

 ## Current students

 - [Fernando Kamei](Fernando Kamei) (PhD, co-supervised with [Sergio Soares](https://sites.google.com/a/cin.ufpe.br/castor/), UFPE)